comunes/todos-contra-el-fuego-web/README.md

 *We acknowledge the use of data and imagery from LANCE FIRMS operated by the NASA/GSFC/Earth Science Data and Information System (ESDIS) with funding provided by NASA/HQ*.

+## License

+GNU APLv3.
+See our [LICENSE](https://github.com/comunes/todos-contra-el-fuego-web/blob/tcef-master/LICENSE.md), for a complete text.

 ## Thanks & other acknowlegments

 (...)